 Online test link

-If you have questions about math placement, please email: email@example.com
+If you have questions about math placement, please email the Mathematics Department.

 Before enrolling for the first time in one of the languages at USD, students must go through an evaluation of their current skills in the language they want to study.
 This is the case whether the course is to be taken at USD or elsewhere.
 Based on the results of this evaluation, the Department of Languages and Literatures will place the student in the course level most appropriate for his or her progress in the study of the language.
 Students will be able then to enroll in one of the class sections available for the course they have been placed into.

-For more information about the Language Placement Exams click here.
+You can find more information about the Language Placement Exams on the Languages and Literatures website.

 ONLINE TEST LINK